 Fred Kitchens, Wine and Spirits Wholesalers of Georgia.

 As a comparison, the state of Tennessee has a total population only two-thirds as large as Georgia, but currently has at least 17 active wine and spirits wholesalers, almost twice the number serving the state of Georgia.
 Sources: Tennessee Department of Revenue; Henry Hildebrand, Counsel, Wine and Spirits Wholesalers of Tennessee.

 Based on a combined state and local excise tax collection of $2 per case of beer, which suggests an annual tax base of roughly 75 million cases.
 Using an estimate of $10 average retail price per case, this amounts to at least $750 million in annual retail sales.

 Source: Fred Kitchens, Wine and Spirits Wholesalers for Georgia.

 Morgan Smith is a freelance public policy analyst and an adjunct scholar with the Georgia Public Policy Foundation.
 The Foundation is an independent think tank that proposes practical, market-oriented approaches to public policy to improve the lives of Georgians.
 Nothing written here is to be construed as necessarily reflecting the views of the Georgia Public Policy Foundation or as an attempt to aid or hinder the passage of any bill before the U.S. Congress or the Georgia Legislature.

 © Georgia Public Policy Foundation (October 16, 2002).
-Permission to reprint in whole or in part is hereby granted, provided the author and his affiliations are cited.
+Permission to reprint in whole or in part is hereby granted, provided the author and her affiliations are cited.